New install acting strange: two wires swapped at install

 What we found

 During installation, two control wire pairs were connected to the wrong terminals at the outdoor unit.
-In a multi-split system, each indoor unit has its own signal pair.
-That pair carries the on/off commands, temperature setpoints, and error codes back to the outdoor controller.
-With two pairs crossed, commands meant for one room arrived on another room's terminal.
-The outdoor controller decides priority by which signal reaches it first.
-So the mismatch shifted with whichever room was switched on first, which made the fault look random rather than a single wiring mistake.
+In a multi-split system, each indoor unit has its own signal pair, and that pair carries the on/off commands, temperature setpoints, and error codes back to the outdoor controller for that one zone.
+With two pairs crossed at the terminal block, Room 1's remote always activated Room 2's unit, and Room 2's remote always activated Room 1's unit.
+The cross was the same every time, not something that shifted with which room came on first.

 What fixed it